chinu89/risk-calculator/README.md

 **Result: MODERATE**

 **Note:** In 43 verified test cases, Gate 4 has never fired in practice.
-Every sufficient mitigation in RadarFirst belongs to either CONFIRMED_SAFE (Gate 1a) or ASSURED_SAFE (Gate 1b).
+Every sufficient mitigation in Radar belongs to either CONFIRMED_SAFE (Gate 1a) or ASSURED_SAFE (Gate 1b).
 Gate 4 is a safety net for any future mitigation option that does not fit either bucket.

 ---